 American soldiers land on Omaha Beach during the D-Day landings in World War II, with multiple deaths from German fire.

-An army captain (Tom Hanks) has been assigned to take his squad of seven men into France to find Private Ryan (Matt Damon), whose three brothers have been killed in combat, and get him home to his grieving mother back in the States.
+Captain John H. Miller (Tom Hanks) of the 2nd Ranger Battalion has been assigned to take his squad of seven men into France to find Private James Ryan (Matt Damon, pictured at left), whose three brothers have been killed in combat, and get him home to his grieving mother back in the States.

-To this end, they have to travel through treacherous German-held territory, until they eventually find Ryan and a small group of paratroopers trying to hold on to a key bridge which is about to be attacked by a German Panzer Group.
+The group have to travel through treacherous German-held territory until they eventually find Ryan and a small group of paratroopers trying to hold on to a key bridge in Ramelle which is about to be attacked by a German Panzer Group.

 T/4 Medic Wade